mklarqvist/tomahawk/docs/load_balancing.md

 # Job loading in Tomahawk

 ## Motivation
 Without losing generality, consider the situation where you have a set of three blocks {1, 2, 3} that you want to compare pairwise.
-We describe the steps of a simple iterative algorihm to compare them below:
+We describe the steps of a simple iterative algorithm to compare them below:
 * Load blocks 1 and 2 into memory and compare {1, 2}
 * Release block 2 from memory
 * Load block 3 and compare {1, 3}